emicklei/go-restful/README.md

 - Automatic responses on OPTIONS (using a filter)
 - Automatic CORS request handling (using a filter)
 - API declaration for Swagger UI
-- Panic recovery to produce HTTP 500
+- Panic recovery to produce HTTP 500, customizable using RecoverHandler(...)

 ### Resources